-Google also looks whether audience searches your brand keyword on search engine.
-For example, if someone entered “most expensive software” or the same keyword followed by brand name “most expensive software 3rank”, the second query gonna help Google recognizing your brand.
+Google also looks at whether the audience searches for your brand keyword on the search engine.
+For example, if someone entered “most expensive software” or the same keyword followed by the brand name “most expensive software 3rank”, the second query would help Google recognize your brand.

 205. RSS Subscribers

-FeedBurner Rss is owned by Google, obviously they look how many subscriber you have.
+FeedBurner Rss is owned by Google.
+Obviously, they look at how many subscribers you have.

 206. Brand on Twitter

-Twitter profile with lots of followers represents popularity of the brand.
+A Twitter profile with lots of followers represents the popularity of the brand.

 207. Brand on Facebook